Chantilly, Oise: Topography

 The commune sits on a Lutetian sedimentary limestone plateau covered by Chantilly Forest.
 Sand created by wind and erosion covers this chalky plateau.
-Although the sand is less than a meter thick it is very useful for training horses in the forest.

 This stone has also been used for building in parts of the region, and still is today in the adjoining commune of Saint-Maximin.
 It was also used for building in Chantilly itself during the 18th century, when a quarry on the current site of the racecourse produced stone for the court officials' housing and the stables.
 In the following century the quarry was used to grow mushrooms, then as an air raid shelter during World War II.
 It now belongs to the Chantilly Estate and is periodically open to the public.

 Another geological feature is alluvial accumulations in the river valleys, which have allowed, in the case of the Nonette, the development of community gardens in the locality known as the Canardière.